Andranik: Public image

+During the Soviet era, Andranik's legacy and those of other Armenian national heroes were diminished and "any reference to them would be dangerous since they represented the strive for independence."
+This changed during the Khrushchev thaw when Soviet Armenian authorities began a limited "rehabilitation" of Andranik.
+The initiative was supported by Mikoyan and Marshal Ivan Bagramyan, both of whom served under Andranik's command.
+In 1963, prominent Soviet Armenian poet Paruyr Sevak wrote an essay about Andranik after reading one of his soldier's notes.
+Sevak wrote that his generation knew "little about Andranik, almost nothing."
+He continued, "knowing nothing about Andranik means to know nothing about modern Armenian history."

+In 1965, the 100th anniversary of Andranik's birth was celebrated in Soviet Armenia.
+Soviet-era historians especially emphasized Andranik's break with the ARF and "the fact that he once pledged allegiance to the Baku Commune" led by Stepan Shaumian.
+However, the "rehabilitation" of Andranik was challenged by individuals from Soviet Azerbaijan who "accused Andranik of being responsible for the ethnic cleansing of Azeri civilians during the civil war in Transcaucasia."
+The accusations were criticized by Bagramyan who argued that Azeri nationalists had "misled the Azerbaijani public" on Andranik.
+Thus, as historian Arsène Saparov writes, Andranik became an "ambiguous figure" in the late Soviet era; "it was no longer taboo to mention him but neither was he officially celebrated."

-Andranik is considered a national hero among Armenians worldwide.
+Today, Andranik is considered a national hero among Armenians worldwide.
 He is also seen as a legendary figure in Armenian culture.
 In a series of polls in Armenia from 2006 to 2008, Andranik consistently placed second after Vazgen Sargsyan in the list of Armenian national heroes and leaders.

-During the Soviet period, his legacy and those of other Armenian national heroes were diminished and "any reference to them would be dangerous since they represented the strive for independence," especially prior to the Khrushchev Thaw.
-Paruyr Sevak, a prominent Soviet Armenian author, wrote an essay about Andranik in 1963 after reading one of his soldier's notes.
-Sevak wrote that his generation knew "little about Andranik, almost nothing."
-He continued, "knowing nothing about Andranik means to know nothing about modern Armenian history."
-In 1965, Andranik's 100th anniversary was celebrated in Soviet Armenia.

-Criticism

-Andranik's activities have attracted occasional criticism.
+Andranik's activities have also attracted occasional criticism.
 He has generally been seen as a pro-Russian (and pro-Soviet) figure; prompting the scholar-turned-political activist Rafael Ishkhanyan to criticize him for constant reliance on Russia.
 Ishkhanyan characterized Andranik and Hakob Zavriev as leaders of the stream within Armenian political thought unconditionally reliant on Russia.
 He contrasted them with Aram Manukian and his self-reliant stance.
-The poet Ruben Angaladyan voiced his opposition to the erection of a statue of Andranik in Yerevan, arguing that he does not deserve one in the national capital because he did not contribute substantially to the First Republic and ultimately left Armenia.
+Ruben Angaladyan voiced his opposition to the erection of a statue of Andranik in Yerevan, arguing that he does not deserve one in the national capital because he did not contribute substantially to the First Republic and ultimately left Armenia.
 While Angaladyan acknowledges Andranik as a popular hero, he considers it inappropriate to call him a national hero.